Yanbo-Zhu/ComputerNetwork/62_Digital_Identity/62_03_PublicKeyInfrastructure_digitalCertificate.md

 - Certificate Transparency (CT) helps to monitor and audit SSL/TLS certificates and requires that all issued certificates are logged in publicly accessible, tamperproof certificate logs
 - Helps to detect and prevent the unauthorized issuance of certificates
 - A Signed Certificate Timestamp (SCT) is a proof that the CA has submitted the certificate to several event logs
-- Modern browsers refuse to accept a certificate if it does not contain timestamps as an evidence of the submissions of the certifi cate to the logs
+- Modern browsers refuse to accept a certificate if it does not contain timestamps as an evidence of the submissions of the certificate to the logs
 - Detailed description later in this chapter

 ### 5.2.2 key usages

 - Key Usage
     - Defines the permitted uses of the key (e.g., digital signature, key encipherment)
     - `X509v3 Key Usage: critical , Digital Signature, Key Encipherment`